 - Link to Blueboard's Employee Recognition ROI Calculator

-1) Engaged employees drive your business
+1. Engaged employees drive your business.

 Looking at data across a variety of sources, we see a strong correlation between companies with highly-engaged workforces and their stellar business results.
-Engaged employees not only bring a more positive attitude to work helping to build a more warm and welcoming company culture, but also show improvement across productivity, absenteeism, employee turnover, and shareholder value key business drivers.
+Engaged employees not only bring a more positive attitude to work helping to build a more warm and welcoming company culture, but also show improvement across productivity, absenteeism, employee turnover rates, and shareholder value key business drivers.

 - Companies with high engagement scores have employees who are on average 20 percent more productive.